 Arguably, the most famous AR-driven app is Pokémon Go by Niantic, taking the world by storm when it was launched in 2016 and setting some milestones in Guinness World Records.
 Niantic integrated Pokémon, Nintendo's best-selling game and multimedia brand, into the AR game.
 Pokémon Go is a game that lets players navigate through the real world with AR-generated characters, locations, and other elements.
 With its unique features and technology-breaking entertainment value, many consumers around the world joined the craze.
 During its launch, merchandise sales, both online and onsite, of Pokémon products increased by 50%.
 With in-app purchases by players, the game even had a record year in 2019, accounting for an estimated $900 million in revenue.
 The AR game catapulted the brand's e-commerce presence, making the gaming empire even more famous than it has ever been.

-Integrating AR in e-commerce business offers more flexibility to customers consequently maintaining a personalized experience custom-fit to their preference.
+Integrating Augmented Reality in e-commerce business offers more flexibility to customers consequently maintaining a personalized experience custom-fit to their preference.
 With the right technology, a solid e-commerce platform, and AR integration, you can take your business to new heights.